ok-nick/opensource.contentauth.org/docs/manifest/writing/cawg-id.md

 The [Creator Assertions Working Group (CAWG)](https://cawg.io/) identity assertion enables a credential holder to prove control over a digital identity and to use that identity to document a content creator’s role(s) in a C2PA asset’s lifecycle.

-There are two different ways to provide identity assertions:

-- Using an [X.509 certificate](https://cawg.io/identity/1.1/#_x_509_certificates_and_cose_signatures) to sign the identity claims.
+The SDK can write and sign claims for CAWG identity assertions provided using an [X.509 certificate](https://cawg.io/identity/1.1/#_x_509_certificates_and_cose_signatures) to sign the identity claims.
 Enterprises or large organizations can use this approach to assert their identity in a particular trust ecosystem; for example, a news organization or publisher.
 The SDK can validate and sign these claims.
-- Using an [identity claim aggregator](https://cawg.io/identity/1.1/#_identity_claims_aggregation).
-Individuals can use this approach to document their role in creating an asset by using identity signals collected and verified by a third-party aggregator.
-Adobe applications (for example) use this method to provide identity claims.

 :::note
-The SDK can validate claims for both kinds of identity assertions, but can only sign claims for identity assertions using an X.509 certificate.
+CAWG identity assertions can also be created using an [identity claim aggregator](https://cawg.io/identity/1.1/#_identity_claims_aggregation), but the SDK only read and validate claims for these kinds of assertions.
+It cannot write them.
 :::

 ## Using an X.509 certificate

 When providing an identity assertion by using an X.509 certificate, the value of `signer_payload.sig_type` must be `cawg.x509.cose`.
 The signature value must be a COSE signature as described in the [CAWG Identity Assertion technical specification](https://cawg.io/identity/1.1/#_x_509_certificates_and_cose_signatures).

-## Using an identity claim aggregator

-As defined in the [CAWG Identity Assertion technical specification](https://cawg.io/identity/1.1/#_identity_claims_aggregation), content creators may wish to document their role in creating an asset using identity signals such as:
-- Verified web sites
-- Social media accounts
-- Official ID documentation
-- Professional accreditations
-- Organizational affiliations

-To facilitate the use of such identity signals, the content creator may use the services of a trusted third-party intermediary known as a _identity claims aggregator_ to gather these signals and to restate them on their behalf.

-The identity claims aggregator:

-- Collects and verifies identity attestation claims from various identity providers such as social media sites and ID verification vendors.
-- Creates a unique asset-specific credential that binds the identity attestation claims to a specific asset.

 ## Identity assertion